NashTech-Labs/setupVMcreationUsingVagrant/vagrant-commands.md

     - version         prints current and latest Vagrant version
     - winrm           executes commands on a machine via WinRM
     - winrm-config    outputs WinRM configuration to connect to the machine

-- For help on any individual command run `vagrant COMMAND -h`

-- Additional subcommands are available, but are either more advanced or not commonly used.
-To see all subcommands, run the command
--`vagrant list-commands`.
- -       --[no-]color                 Enable or disable color output
- -      --machine-readable           Enable machine readable output
- - -v, --version                    Display Vagrant version
- -    --debug                      Enable debug output
- -   --timestamp                  Enable timestamps on log output
- -  --debug-timestamp            Enable debug output with timestamps
- - --no-tty                     Enable non-interactive output